nalkat/universe/README.md

 references mentors, rivals, and shared community history.
 Access these strings via `SystemObject::getDescription()`, `Country::getDescription()`, and `Person::getBackstory()` to differentiate entries in upcoming UI layers.

+All of this prose now lives in a repository-local SQLite cache managed by `MetadataStore`.
+Descriptions and chronicle entries are stored once in `runtime/meta/metadata.sqlite` and referenced by ID, dramatically reducing in-memory pressure while letting parallel workers share the same lore without additional wiring.
+The store automatically deduplicates entries, enforces chronicle limits, and keeps description fetches hot via an in-process cache.

+### Parallel stepping and SMP utilization

+Universe ticks now fan out across multiple worker threads when the PHP `parallel` extension is available.
+Use `--workers=<int|auto>` (or the GUI's Workers field) to set the pool size—by default the simulator matches the detected CPU count.
+When multi-core support is unavailable the simulator automatically falls back to sequential stepping and logs a warning so operators can adjust their environment.

 ### Relative timekeeping and population longevity